Warning: Disconnect power before servicing.

 lowbeginner

-LIGHTS-FLASHMultiple control panel lights flashing in a pattern -- used by older models as the diagnostic code system, or indicating a fault condition on newer models
+LIGHTS-FLASHMultiple control panel lights flashing in a pattern, used by older models without displays as the only diagnostic code system, or indicating a fault condition or communication failure on newer models.

 lowbeginner